-It feels like Russell Brunson is everywhere nowadays.
-He has written articles for several magazines, he has been on TV numerous times, and has been invited to think tanks and discussion groups to go over his ideas.
-But have you noticed that he’s been giving out free advice about leadership and events and individuals and what works?
-I recently did a search for Russell Brunson quotations and came up with many videos and articles and then compiled them into this small list of the best.
+It seems like Russell Brunson is everywhere nowadays.
+He has written articles for many magazines, he’s been on TV numerous times, and has been invited into more think tanks and discussion groups to discuss his ideas.
+But have you noticed that he’s also been giving out free advice about events and leadership and individuals and what works?
+I recently did a search for Russell Brunson quotations and came up with many articles and videos and then compiled them into this little list of the best.

-“A lot has been said lately about direction.
-What’s up now, this is Russell Brunson yet again.
-Still in beautiful Puerto Rico enjoying some of the best marketers, thought leaders, and personal development gurus in the world.
-My objective is simple, to help you become your own best boss, irrespective of whether you are young or old.”
+“A lot has been said recently about leadership.
+What’s up today, this is Russell Brunson yet again.
+Nevertheless in beautiful Puerto Rico enjoying some of the finest marketers, thought leaders, and personal development gurus on the planet.
+My objective is simple, to help you become your own best leader, regardless of whether you’re young or old.”

-“If you are not doing anything, stop doing nothing.
-Don’t go chasing every limelight available, do not sit around waiting for someone else to do something, do it yourself.
-There are so many ideas out there it’s impossible to take the time to learn them.
+“If you aren’t doing anything, stop doing nothing.
+Don’t go chasing every limelight available, do not sit around waiting for somebody else to do something, do it yourself.
+There are a lot of ideas out there it is not possible to take the time to learn them.
 Find one, learn it, and go out and live it.
-When I left college, I said I wanted to become an entrepreneur.
+When I left school, I said I wanted to become an entrepreneur.
 Today, that dream is now reality.”

-“The difference between success and failure is the amount of work you put in.
-Most people seem to expect that the more they do, the better they’ll be.
-The issue is that most people never find out how to do enough to make it successful, and if they try, they’ll fail.”
+“The difference between failure and success is the amount of work you put in.
+Most individuals seem to expect that the more they do, the better they will be.
+The issue is that most people never discover the way to do enough to make it successful, and if they try, they will fail.”

 “What is the worst that can happen?
-You make a mistake, and you pay the price, but it is nothing compared to what could happen if you succeed.
-Maybe you have noticed that few people who seem to live the life that they’re supposed to live always appear to fail in one way or another?
+You make a mistake, and you pay the purchase price, but it is nothing compared to what could happen if you succeed.
+Have you ever noticed that few men and women who seem to live the life they’re supposed to live always appear to fail in one way or another?
 That is because most of them never took the time to learn what they didn’t know.”

-“The only way to get to leadership is to accept the fact that you don’t have all the answers, and then begin to figure them out.
-If you’re reluctant to change, that is the indication of someone who doesn’t need to lead.”
-“The first step to leadership is being able to see where you are not going and fixing that.”
-“A good leader does not just bark out orders; he also listens to what his people are telling him and uses that information to develop new ideas.”
+“The only way to get to direction is to accept the fact that you don’t have all the answers, and then begin to find them out.
+If you’re reluctant to change, that is the indication of someone who doesn’t want to lead.”
+“The first step to leadership is having the ability to see where you are not going and fixing that.”
+“A great leader does not just bark out orders; he also listens to what his people are telling him and utilizes that information to come up with new ideas.”

-“A fantastic leader understands that leaders get great results by acting decisively, by showing creativity, and by inspiring confidence.
-Leaders do not act based on rumors; they rely on solid facts.
+“A good leader realizes that leaders get great results by acting decisively, by demonstrating creativity, and by inspiring confidence.
+Leaders don’t act based on rumors; they rely on solid facts.
 They plan ahead.
 They think before they act.
 They take responsibility.

 “A great leader knows that no one likes a do-it-yourself; everyone wants some assistance along the way.
-They recognize that it’s not enough to just know the right thing to do; they have to have the ability to take it out.”
-“The best leaders aren’t afraid to make mistakes and learn from them.
-Mistakes are an essential part of learning, but errors should not stop you before you can get back on your feet.”
+They recognize that it is not enough to just know the right thing to do; they have to be able to carry it out.”
+“The best leaders are not afraid to make mistakes and learn from them.
+Mistakes are a crucial part of learning, but mistakes should not stop you before you can get back on your feet.”

-“A business has a better chance of success if its products or services are exceptional, well priced, and widely available.”
-“Your customers will trust your judgment and take your advice more seriously when you’re careful about their interests and their needs.”
-“You don’t have to be perfect to be great in company; the more things you’re willing to risk, the higher your odds for success.”
-“To be truly great at what you do, you will need to have a passion for this, and it should be an expression of who you are.”
+“A company has a better chance of success if its goods or services are exceptional, well priced, and widely available.”
+“Your clients will trust your judgment and take your advice more seriously when you are cautious about their interests and their needs.”
+“You do not have to be perfect to be great in company; the more things you’re willing to risk, the higher your odds for success.”
+“To be truly great at what you do, you need to have a passion for this, and it ought to be a reflection of who you are.”

-This publication discusses various leadership styles.
-It lists the features of each style, which include: modesty, sway, honor, assertiveness, and esteem.
-I highly recommend this book to anyone who has ever considered becoming a leader, and especially someone that has a background in business or management.
+This book discusses various leadership styles.
+It lists the characteristics of each style, including: modesty, sway, honor, assertiveness, and respect.
+I highly recommend this book to anyone who has ever considered becoming a leader, and especially someone who has a background in business or management.
 This book gives a very clear picture of exactly how critical leadership is, and how to develop leadership skills.
-Russell Brunson is a leader who achieved enormous success as both an executive and a trainer.
+Russell Brunson is a leader who achieved tremendous success as both an executive and a coach.

-He has written a very interesting and thought provoking read that everyone should read.
-If you’re looking for an excellent introduction to the subject, with good info and effective leadership strategies, this is it.
+He’s written an extremely interesting and thought provoking read that everyone should read.
+If you’re looking for an excellent introduction to the topic, with good information and effective leadership strategies, this is it.
 Highly suggested.